Automated Genomic Interpretation via Concept Bottleneck Models for Medical Robotics: Introduction

-Despite notable progress of Concept Bottleneck Models (CBMs) in medical imaging (e.g., CEM \cite{espinosa2022concept}; AdaCBM \cite{chowdhury2024adacbm}; Knowledge-Aligned CBM \cite{pang2024integrating}), three gaps remain: (i) a persistent focus on image modalities with limited, systematic exploration of interpretable modeling and concept definition for sequence data such as DNA; (ii) a lack of end-to-end integration with medical robotic systems, hindering plug-and-play perception–decision coupling in real workflows; and (iii) an “explanation-as-endpoint” paradigm with no closed loop that turns concept evidence into actionable recommendations and next steps, which limits trustworthy clinician-in-the-loop decisions.
-We propose an \emph{automated genomic interpretation system} based on a concept bottleneck architecture.
-The system automates the full pipeline from raw DNA sequences to interpretable concepts, classification, and cost-aware recommendations, reducing manual analysis and serving as a decision module for clinical robotics.
-Technically, sequences are mapped to images via Chaos Game Representation (CGR), encoded by a CNN, and constrained through a strict Concept Bottleneck Module (CBM).
-Additional regularizers—concept fidelity, prior alignment, KL matching, and uncertainty calibration—ensure both accuracy and interpretability.
-A recommendation layer then translates predictions into actionable decisions, making the system transparent, robust, and ready for deployment in medical automation.
+As medical robots are increasingly deployed for triage, specimen handling, and intra-/post-operative decision support, their perception and decision modules often rely on end-to-end deep learning, whose black-box nature undermines trust in safety-critical settings.
+Recent embodied intelligence and robot-assistant studies have increasingly emphasized structured reasoning, hierarchical cognition, and interpretable intermediate processes for reliable decision-making in complex environments~\cite{li2025lion,li2025cogvla,li2025semanticvla,zhang2024embodiment,zhang2025vision,zeng2025FSDrive}.
+In parallel, explainable AI has shown strong potential to improve clinical trust by providing interpretable and auditable evidence.
+While most existing explainable perception studies focus on medical imaging, recent advances in molecular and biomedical learning have also highlighted the importance of structure-aware modeling for biological data~\cite{zhang2025exploit,zhang2024synergistic}.
+DNA structure classification is an upstream task in many clinical workflows, where predictions must provide not only diagnostic results but also biologically meaningful explanations.
+Concept Bottleneck Models (CBMs) have demonstrated promising interpretability in medical imaging (e.g., CEM~\cite{espinosa2022concept}, Knowledge-Aligned CBM~\cite{pang2024integrating},\cite{lin2025graph}), yet three gaps remain: (i) limited exploration of interpretable modeling for sequence data such as DNA, (ii) insufficient integration with medical robotic pipelines, and (iii) explanations often treated as endpoints rather than being linked to actionable recommendations for clinician-in-the-loop decision making.
+We propose an \emph{automated genomic interpretation system} based on a concept bottleneck architecture that maps raw DNA sequences to interpretable concepts, classification outcomes, and cost-aware recommendations, enabling automated decision support for clinical robotics.
+Sequences are first transformed into images via Chaos Game Representation (CGR), encoded by a CNN, and constrained through a CBM.
+Additional regularizers—including concept fidelity, prior alignment, KL matching, and uncertainty calibration—improve both accuracy and interpretability.
+A recommendation layer further converts predictions into actionable decisions for medical automation.
+Although evaluated on HIV subtype classification, the framework is disease-agnostic: because it relies on general sequence statistics rather than disease-specific features, it can be readily applied to other genomic tasks such as SARS-CoV-2 variant classification, bacterial genome typing, and broader pathogen detection.